alberand/kd/README.md

 Activate environment in the kernel directory:

-    $ echo "use flake github:alberand/kd" > .envrc
+    $ echo "use flake github:alberand/kd" > .envrc && direnv allow
-    $ direnv allow
     ... will take a long time

-The following commands are available:
+Now create environment with your feature name:

     # Init env
     $ kd init kfeature

+Now you can do following:

+    # Generate minimal kernel config for QEMU
+    $ kd config

     # Build VM or ISO
     $ kd build [vm|iso]